pmk1c/react-connected-reducers/README.md

 [![Downloads](https://img.shields.io/npm/dm/react-connected-reducers.svg)](https://www.npmjs.com/package/react-connected-reducers)
 [![Build Status](https://circleci.com/gh/pmk1c/react-connected-reducers.svg?style=svg)](https://circleci.com/gh/pmk1c/react-connected-reducers)

-`react-connected-reducers` is a library that extends the `useReducer` React Hook to allow for components to share their reducer state with each other.
-If your are not familiar with React Hooks or the `useReducer` Hook you should take a look at the documentation, which is great.
-For now this library is more of an experiment, that tries to enable React Developers to connect Components more easily, without having to rely on Redux or other frameworks.
+`react-connected-reducers` extends the `useReducer` Hook to allow for components to share their reducer state with each other.
+If your are not familiar with Hooks or the `useReducer` Hook you should take a look at their [introduction](https://reactjs.org/docs/hooks-intro.html) and the [documentation for state hooks](https://reactjs.org/docs/hooks-state.html).
+For now this library is an experiment, that tries to enable React developers to connect components more easily, without having to rely on Redux or other state management frameworks.

-The main difference between this approach and Redux or other Flux libraries is, that there is no shared global application state, but many shared component states.
-Nevertheless these states can be interconnected by having namespaces for each state and using middlewares to let actions on one reducer dispatch actions on others.

 # Getting started